 4. Material Modification and Incorporation of Advanced Technologies a.
+NOPR Proposal

-NOPR Proposal explicitly allowed under the pro forma LGIP or if the transmission provider determines that the modifications are not material.
-The pro forma LGIA defines material modifications as "those modifications that have a material impact on the cost or timing of any Interconnection Request with a later queue priority date."
-Under the pro forma LGIP, an interconnection customer must submit to the transmission provider, in writing, modifications to any information provided in the interconnection request.
-The pro forma LGIP directs transmission providers to commence any necessary additional studies related to the interconnection customer's modification request no later than 30 calendar days after receiving notice of the request.
-If the transmission provider determines that the proposed modification is material, the interconnection customer can choose to abandon the proposed modification or proceed and lose its queue position.
+510. Under the pro forma LGIP, an interconnection customer can modify its interconnection request and still retain its queue position if the modifications are either explicitly allowed under the pro forma LGIP or if the transmission provider determines that the modifications are not material.
+The pro forma LGIA defines material modifications as "those modifications that have a material impact on the cost or timing of any Interconnection Request with a later queue priority date."879 Under the pro forma LGIP, an interconnection customer must submit to the transmission provider, in writing, modifications to any information provider in the interconnection request.880 The pro forma LGIP directs transmission providers to commence any necessary additional studies related to the interconnection customer's modification request no later than 30 calendar days after receiving notice of the request.881 If the transmission provider determines that the proposed modification is material, the interconnection customer can choose to abandon the proposed modification or proceed and lose its queue position.